Cbakes24/Basic-Long-Practice/documentation.md

 in the network tab as "payload".

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products (POST not GET)
-- Headers:
+- Headers: Content-Type: application/x-www-form-urlencoded
-- Body:
+- Body: name, description, price, categories

 Response components:
-- Status code:
+- Status code: 302
-- Headers:
+- Headers: Location: products/:productId
-- Body:
+- Body: none

 ### Ask for the edit product page

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products/4 (product that we already made) /edit
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
-- Headers:
+- Headers: html text
-- Body:
+- Body: html page with form for editing specific product

 ### Submit an edit for an existing product

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: products/4
-- Headers:
+- Headers: Content-Type: application/x-www-form-urlencoded
-- Body:
+- Body:  name, description, price, categories

 Response components:
-- Status code:
+- Status code: 302
-- Headers:
+- Headers: Location: products/:productId (it must redirect so the page edits) -- reason we have redirect is the user experience like clicking on submitting a post and it actually submitting -- redirecting seamlessly to make sure the submit when through.
+When your redirecting you have to know where its going.
-- Body:
+- Body: none

 ### Submit a delete for an existing product

 After successful submission, user should be looking at the products list page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products/:productId(4)/delete
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 302
-- Headers:
+- Headers: /products
-- Body:
+- Body: none

 ### Submit a new review for a product